(Hint: Hire an Experienced Houston Car Accident Lawyer!)

 To prove liability and damages in a car accident case, lawyers need evidence.
-You can help gather that evidence even before you hire your lawyer.
+You can help gather that evidence even before you hire a lawyer.
 Collecting basic information at the scene of the accident can be a huge help for your case.

-Make sure to get the following info:
+If you are able, try to get the following info:

-- Other driver’s name and contact info
+- The other driver’s name and contact info

 - Make, model, and license plate number of the other vehicle(s) involved